A Generalized Stueckelberg-Higgs gauge theories: Introductory Aspects

-In what follows, we will try to understand the mass generation mechanism in the generalized electrodynamics context, following the ideas in the previous works \cite{BRST, BRST2, Sto}.
+In what follows, we will try to understand the mass generation mechanism in the generalized electrodynamics context, following the ideas in the previous works \cite{BRS-T, BRS-T2, Sto, Deb}.
 This work is organized as follows.
-In section \ref{classical} we define what we call the generalized Stueckelberg model and we discuss its classical aspects and construct the phase space for the model.
+In section \ref{classical} we define what we call the generalized Stueckelberg model , discuss its classical aspects and construct the phase space for the model.
 In section \ref{quantum}, we construct the transition amplitude by the Fadeev-Senjanovic procedure and write it in the Fadeev-Popov covariant form.
-In Sec. \ref{BRST} we analyse the BRST symmetry and the invariance of the physics by gauge choices.
+In Sec. \ref{BRS-T} we analyse the BRS-T symmetry and the invariance of the physics by gauge choices.
 In Sec. \ref{Higgs} we use the Stueckelberg structure to quantize the generalized Higgs gauge theory.
-Finally section \ref{conclusion} contains our conclusions and perspectives.
+Finally, section \ref{conclusion} contains our conclusions and perspectives.
+The metric signature $(+,-,-,-)$ is used throughout.